+As a Federal program, Lifeline has important rules for its customers.
 The advantage of reading through the Lifeline rules is to acquaint yourself with how the program works.
-Those who want free minutes, free text, free data, and free smart phones are getting a good value with the Lifeline program.
+Individuals who qualify receive a valuable benefit from the Lifeline program.

-The following six rules apply to any Lifeline provider and member who signs up for a plan.
+The following six rules apply to any Lifeline provider and any individual who signs up for a plan.

 1. Fill out all application forms truthfully

-When you sign up for the Lifeline plan and get the free services and free phone, you must not lie on the form.
-Any item that is later found to be untruthful can get you into a lot of trouble because lying on a Lifeline form is against the law.
+When you sign up for the Lifeline plan and receive services and a free or discounted phone, you must be truthful on the form.
+Providing any false information on a Lifeline form is against the law.

 You don’t need to use your free or discounted phone every day, but you will need to use it at least one time per month.
-If you do not use it, your provider will send you a notice that acts as a sort of 15-day warning.
-Very few people lose their Lifeline service due to this rule, but it has happened.
-When you sign up for the program, and if you are accepted, be sure to use your phone at least once per month.
+If you do not, your provider will send you a notice that acts as a sort of 15-day warning to use it or it will be turned off.

-3. Only one free, or discounted, phone and service plan is allowed per household
+3. Only one discount is allowed per household

 What is a household?
 It’s any group of people who share expenses, income, and living quarters.
 So this rule is rather easy to understand.
-Only one discounted or free Lifeline phone plan and phone is allowed per household.
+There is only one Lifeline discount permitted per household.
 It’s important to understand that you can let other people in your household use your phone.
 That is not against the Lifeline rules.
-The main point to remember is, “One phone per household.”
+The main point to remember is – one Lifeline phone per household.

-4. You must prove that you are eligible for the program
+4. You must prove you are eligible for the program

 You need to prove that you are eligible to become a member of the Lifeline plan.
 To do so, you must qualify in one of two ways, by income or by the fact that you receive federal or state assistance.
 If you receive aid or assistance, you will be asked to provide written proof when you apply for Lifeline.
 If you do not receive any kind of assistance, then you’ll need to document the fact that your household income is below 135 percent of the federal national poverty level.

-Once each year, your phone provider will send you a text, email, or letter informing you that you have 60 days to “re-certify” your eligibility.
-It’s a quick and routine process.
-In fact, some providers will do it for you.
+Once each year, your phone provider will send you a text, email, or letter informing you that you have 60 days to “recertify” your eligibility.
+It’s a quick and routine process and your provider can assist you in understanding the process.
 However, you need to make sure that it gets done.
-Otherwise, you can be removed from the Lifeline program and forced to start from scratch.
-This is one of the simplest rules of all, but some people do forget to renew their Lifeline membership.
+Otherwise, you can be removed from the Lifeline program.

 6. Tell your provider if your information changes

-You have 30 days to notify your phone provider if any of your basic information changes.
-The key things to remember with this rule are simple: If someone else in your household receives a Lifeline phone, notify your provider immediately.
-Likewise, if you stop receiving federal or state assistance, notify the provider.
-It’s possible that a change in your financial situation might cause you to lose membership in Lifeline.
-That’s why it’s vital to tell the provider if you:
+You have 30 days to notify your provider if any of your basic information changes.
+The key things to remember with this rule are rather simple, however, once you receive the Lifeline benefit, it’s vitally important to tell your provider if you:

-If you want to remain in the Lifeline plan, simply follow the rules.
-As long as you are honest in the paperwork, only have one phone per household, use your phone each month, maintain your eligibility, reapply once per year, and notify the provider when important information, like your home address, changes, then you’ll be able to remain in the Lifeline program and enjoy the plan’s benefits.
+If you qualify for Lifeline and want to participate in the Lifeline program, simply follow the rules.
+You must be honest in the paperwork, only have one phone per household, use your phone each month, maintain your eligibility, reapply once per year, and notify the provider when important information changes, such as your home address.